eclufsc/ophidian/README.md

 # Contributing:
+Make shure to follow [CppCoreGuidelines](http://isocpp.github.io/CppCoreGuidelines/CppCoreGuidelines).

+For code style, try to keep very close to the [C++ Standard Library](https://en.cppreference.com/w/cpp).

+Feel free to fork Ophidian and create a merge request!

 So you want to push new code to Ophidian?
 First you should have an idea of the project structure:

 ## Project Structure: